 A distinctive undergraduate campus within the University of Minnesota system, the University of Minnesota Morris combines a student-centered residential liberal arts education with access to the resources and opportunities of one of the nation's largest universities.
 A founding member of the Council of Public Liberal Arts Colleges (COPLAC), UMN Morris provides students with a rigorous academic experience, preparing them to be global citizens who value and pursue intellectual growth, civic engagement, intercultural competence, and environmental stewardship.
-The student body of nearly 1600 is supported by approximately 130 faculty members with a student/faculty ratio of 13:1.
+The student body numbers nearly 1500 with a student/faculty ratio of 11:1.
 UMN Morris serves one of the most diverse student bodies in Minnesota.
-Forty percent of UMN Morris students are Native American, persons of color, or of international origin.
+More than forty percent of UMN Morris students are Native American, persons of color, or of international origin.
 UMN Morris is the only federally recognized Native American Serving Non-Tribal Institution in the Upper Midwest.

 UMN Morris is highly ranked by national publications – U.S. News & World Report as a top-ten public liberal arts college; Forbes as one of the best colleges and universities in the nation; and Fiske Guide to Colleges includes Morris campus in its list of “the best” and “most interesting” schools in the U.S., Canada, and the United Kingdom.
 Morris students are taught by a faculty with the highest per capita representation in the University of Minnesota’s Academy of Distinguished Teaching and students consistently win national awards, as demonstrated by UMN Morris’s status among the top baccalaureate institutions producing student Fulbright awards.
 The campus is also a national leader in sustainability, evidenced by receipt of the inaugural Excellence in Sustainability award from the National Association of College and University Business Officers and an AASHE STARS Gold rating.